JissatsU/-surl-/README.md

   -u URL, --url=URL     Specific url connection monitoring.

   -p PORT, --port=PORT  Specify the port for your webserver.
-For --url it defaults to 80 and ssh to 22.
+It defaults to 80

-  --ssh=SSH             SSH connection monitoring. [ Works by checking the
-                        /var/log/auth.log file ]

   --ip=IP               This option is used in combo with [ --url ].
                         Must hold your ip.